TacoGuy21/VOID/README.md

 # ***VOID***
-An infinit puzzle game where you are trapped in a pure black abyss housing nothing but a green gateway and several sharp spikes.
+An infinite puzzle game where you are trapped in a pure black abyss housing nothing but a green gateway and several sharp spikes.
 How will you escape?

 Remember to think outside the box.